 Federal preemption of state law

-Federal legislation should be the floor, not the ceiling, of consumer protection regulation.
 When considering proposals that include preemption provisions in federal laws and regulations, policymakers should consider:

 - the potential benefits resulting from additional federal, state, or local laws;